Invasive species in the United States: Gulf Coast

-Restoration efforts
+Restoration efforts in the Pacific Northwest

-Non-native invasive species may be as disruptive as climate change to the Pacific Northwest and prevention and management efforts are acutely underfunded.
+Non-native invasive species may be as disruptive to the Pacific Northwest as climate change, and prevention and management efforts are acutely underfunded.

-Since the Pacific Northwest was one of last regions of the United States to be fully colonized by Europeans, a greater proportion of native ecosystems remain intact than elsewhere on the continent.
+Since the Pacific Northwest was one of the last regions of the United States to be fully colonized by Europeans, a greater proportion of native ecosystems remains intact than elsewhere on the continent.

-Major conservation efforts are directed towards native Pacific Salmon because they provide substantial benefits to countless species and the general health and function of coastal ecosystems.
+Major conservation efforts are directed towards native Pacific Salmon because they provide substantial benefits to countless species and to the overall health and functioning of coastal ecosystems.
 Although hydroelectric dams, hatcheries, harvest, and habitat loss dominate the discourse on salmon population decrease in the Pacific Northwest, non-native invasive species (NIS) may have a greater impact than all of these four aspects combined through the mechanisms of predation, competition, infection, and habitat modification.

-The removal of non-native invasive species (NIS) from Pacific Northwest forests can increase the quantity and diversity of native herbs and woody plants within a short time frame and without human intervention through passive forest recovery mechanisms.
+The removal of non-native invasive species (NIS) from Pacific Northwest forests can increase the abundance and diversity of native herbs and woody plants over a short time frame, without human intervention, through passive forest recovery mechanisms.

 Soil pathogens pose a significant barrier to ecological restoration efforts across multiple habitats in the Pacific Northwest as non-native invasive species are notably less vulnerable to pathogen attack than native ones.

-Specific non-native invasive species can actually assist efforts to conserve native species by generating shelter and food for rare species, carrying out beneficial ecological services, providing functional replacements for extinct species, and possessing greater resilience to land and climate changes.
+Specific non-native invasive species can actually assist conservation efforts by providing shelter and food for rare species, performing beneficial ecological services, serving as functional replacements for extinct species, and exhibiting greater resilience to land and climate changes.

 Climate change

-The lack of knowledge on the present and future effects of climate change on the biota of the Pacific Northwest is vast, just a sprinkling of studies address this issue.
+The lack of knowledge about the present and future effects of climate change on the biota of the Pacific Northwest is vast; only a sprinkling of studies address this issue.

 Ecologists hypothesize that the effects of climate change on NIS in the Pacific Northwest are likely to include: (1) different introduction modalities, (2) altered impacts of existing NIS, (3) different distribution patterns of existing NIS, (4) increased biological invasions, and (5) altered efficacy of current NIS management techniques.

 Invasive species by state

 California

-California has created a policy system towards invasive species, including Invasive Species Council of California (ISCC), California Invasive Species Advisory Committee (CISAC) and California Invasive Plant Council (Cal-IPC), a non-profit organization.
+California has created a policy system for invasive species, including the Invasive Species Council of California (ISCC), the California Invasive Species Advisory Committee (CISAC), and the California Invasive Plant Council (Cal-IPC), a nonprofit organization.
 The ISCC represents the highest level of leadership and authority in state government regarding invasive species.
-The ISCC is an inter-agency council that helps to coordinate and ensure complementary, cost-efficient, environmentally sound and effective state activities regarding invasive species.
-CISAC advises the ISCC, and created the California list of invasive species.
+The ISCC is an inter-agency council that helps coordinate and ensure that state activities regarding invasive species are complementary, cost-efficient, environmentally sound, and effective.
+CISAC advises the ISCC and created the California list of invasive species.
 California has many diverse ecoregions, and numerous endemic species that are at risk from invasive species.

 Florida

-Invasive species in Florida currently make up more than 26% of the animal population and a full one third of the flora population.
+Invasive species in Florida currently make up more than 26% of the animal population and a full one-third of the flora population.

 In 2015, the presence of the invasive land planarian Platydemus manokwari was recorded from several gardens in Miami.
 Platydemus manokwari is a predator of land snails and is considered a danger to endemic snails wherever it has been introduced.